-The company is dedicated to achieve and maintain its EHS objectives and targets, which have been set at each relevant function and level within its EHS organisation.
+The Company is dedicated to achieve and maintain its EHS objectives and targets, which have been set at each relevant function and level within its EHS organisation.
 The Company is also committed to improving and measuring its EHS performance annually, through the formulation of an EHS Business Plan.

 Senior Management is committed to implement an efficient EHS Management System in order to guarantee continual improvement of EHS performance in addition to providing for compliance with all relevant EHS regulations, including The Coca-Cola Company (TCCC) requirements, local legislation, EU regulations and ISO 14001 & OHSAS 18001 international standards requirements.

 A fundamental part of the Company‘s EHS Management System is setting priorities on actions required to reduce the EHS impacts / risks arising from the following EHS aspects / hazards: